-The Lake Street Streetscape, Resurfacing and Utility Improvement projects are anticipated to be broken into 3 projects in order to take advantage of available federal funds and minimize impacts to the business community.
+The Lake Street Streetscape, Resurfacing, and Utility Improvement projects are anticipated to be broken into 3 projects in order to take advantage of available federal funds and minimize impacts to the The Lake Street Streetscape, Resurracing, and Utility improvement projects are anticipated to be broken into 3 projects in order to take advantage or available federal runds and minimize impacts to the business community.
 The Village received \$3M in Federal resurfacing funds for this project.
-The locally funded utility project consists of water main replacement from Oak Park Avenue to Euclid Avenue, sewer replacement from Grove Avenue to Euclid Avenue and sewer lining in sections from Euclid Avenue to Ridgeland Avenue.
-The street resurfacing project is from Euclid Avenue to Austin Boulevard and will also use local CIP funds.
+The locally funded utility project consists of water main replacement from Oak Park Ave to Euclid, sewer replacement from Grove Ave to Euclid Ave, and sewer lining in sections from Euclid to Ridgeland.
+The street resurfacing project is from Euclid to Austin Blvd and will also use local CIP funds.
 The streetscape project will use federal STP funds.
 The streetscape project is being designed for a March 2018 State bidding.
-A robust traffic study was included in the design contract in order to provide short-term traffic signal timing improvements.
-This will ensure the Lake Street project creates the best design possible for addressing traffic congestion and accommodating pedestrians and be used for modeling and managing the traffic signal system going forward.
+A robust traffic study was included in the design contract in order to provide short term traffic signal timing improvements, to ensure the Lake St project creates the best design possible for addressing traffic congestion and accommodating pedestrians, and be used for modeling and managing the traffic signal system going forward.

 The Greater Downtown Master Plan includes recommendations for streetscape enhancements within these business districts.
-In early 2015 the Village Board re-established the Lake Street Streetscape Committee to discuss streetscape options for the roadway, sidewalks and underground public utilities on Lake Street as this public infrastructure is nearing the end of its useful service life.
+In early 2015, the Village Board re-established the Lake Street Streetscape Committee to discuss streetscape options for the roadway, sidewalks and underground public utilities on Lake St. as this public infrastructure is nearing the end of its useful service life.
 The Village received \$3M in Federal Highway STP funds for streetscape construction.
-Wayfinding signage will be implemented with these projects along Lake Street in conjunction with the overall Village wayfinding updates.
-The Resurfacing Construction Estimate is \$1.4M, Utility Construction Estimate is \$1.4M, Utility Project and resurfacing project use local funds.
+Wayfinding signage will be implemented with these projects along Lake St in conjunction with the overall Village wayfinding updates.
+Resurfacing Construction Est=\$1.43M, Utility Construction Est=\$1.43M, Streetscape Current Construction Est=\$4.9M.
+The utility project and resurfacing project use local funds.
 The streetscape project will be bid and paid up-front by the State with the Village being invoiced for its share.
-Costs shown for the streetscape project reflect the Village's expenses.
+Costs shown for streetscape project reflect the Village's expenses.